ClemensFMN/asm-stuff/_posts/2015-01-28-Calling-Assember.md

 Move the parameters into EAX and EBX, respectively, sum them up so that the result is stored in EAX and return - that's it!.

+#### Passing an Array of Integers ####

+The function sumofints_c and sumofints_asm take an array of (64 bit) integers and a length parameter, respectively.
+Both functions calculate the sum of the array (its length defined by the second parameter) and return the sum.

+The disassembled c function is really a mess; we will concentrate on the assember function sumofints_asm right away.

+We can debug it via

+> gdb main

+> b sumofints_asm

+> r

+Upon reaching the breakpoint we can inspect the registers

+> p $rsi

+yields 5, the number of integers to add.
+Getting the array to add is a bit more complicated; we want to see the memory region EDI points to (`x`), we want to display the data as "giants" (64 bit integers), and we want to see 5 of them:

+> x/5g $rdi

+does the trick and yields

+> 0x601060 <list_data>:   1       2

+> 0x601070 <list_data+16>:        3       4

+> 0x601080 <list_data+32>:        5

+Clearly the array we want to sum over.
+Looking into the lst file at address 0x601060 shows also the data.

+With `n` we can step through the assembler program and see that EAX has a value of 15 at the very end of the function:

+> p $eax

+yields 15.